Impact of TALENT

 It will develop a coherent curriculum that will provide the platform for a cross-cutting theory for understanding and building nuclei from the ground up.
 It will also link modern theoretical approaches with experimental studies oriented at measuring specific nuclear properties and observables.
 These goals will be reached by preparing and delivering series of lectures, commissioned from the best teachers and specialists in low-energy nuclear theory.
 The resulting material will be collected in the form of WEB-based courses, new books, and other educational resources that use modern technologies.
 No such coherent material is available.
 Its development will allow more specialized and dispersed University groups to profit from top-class expertise.

 The final aim is that these courses can aid in building a broad and well- structured curriculum for graduate students in Nuclear Physics, with an emphasis on the science pursued at new facilities.
 For small university groups, which cannot offer a broad enough spectrum in advanced research-based courses, this represents a great service to the community.

 Since such a structured program does not exist in other parts of the world either, the outcome of our network can serve as a guideline for other countries as well.

-The courses, originally nine in total but with room for expansion, cover fundamental aspects of basic research in low-energy nuclear physics, of great interest for both theorists and experimentalists.
+The courses, originally nine in total but with room for expansion (currently eleven), cover fundamental aspects of basic research in low-energy nuclear physics, of great interest for both theorists and experimentalists.
 All courses are taught with an emphasis on current research problems.